brendanzelikman/thesis/README.md

 <img src="public/gallery/version5-4.png" style="width: 600px; border-radius: 5px; border: 2px solid #234;"/>
 <img src="public/gallery/version5-5.png" style="width: 600px; border-radius: 5px; border: 2px solid #234;"/>
 <p>This is what the website looked like after I worked on it full-time for half a year after graduation.
 I decided to take a year off after college to do some soul-searching and reflect on my future, and so I was able to peacefully work on Harmonia and enter the flow state that I had long been craving.
-Although I would not be accepted into any of the startup accelerators I applied for, I was still able to truly professionalize the website and implement long-desired features like user authentication and payment processing.

 </p>